-The basic idea is that uninformative features (with similar distributions under $Y = \pm 1$) should not be discarded as useless but rather kept for normalization - in effect to replace τ .
+The basic idea is that uninformative features (with similar distributions under $Y = \pm 1$ ) should not be discarded as useless but rather kept for normalization - in effect to replace $\tau$ .
 Consequently, the two sums in (2) play distinctly different roles.
-The set J_D captures discriminating features, typically assuming disparate values under Y = -1 and Y = 1; the set J_S is composed of non-discriminating features, typically assuming similar values under Y = -1 and Y = 1.
-The two sets J_D, J_S are chosen to achieve a desired tradeoff between false negative and false positive errors.
-In principle, if data distortions leaving Y unchanged affect the components of the feature vector X in a similar way, then the resulting SNLT can be largely unaffected.
+The set $J_D$ captures discriminating features, typically assuming disparate values under Y = -1 and Y = 1; the set $J_S$ is composed of non-discriminating features, typically assuming similar values under Y = -1 and Y = 1.
+The two sets $J_D, J_S$ are chosen to achieve a desired tradeoff between false negative and false positive errors.
+In principle, if data distortions leaving Y unchanged affect the components of the feature vector $\mathbf{X}$ in a similar way, then the resulting SNLT can be largely unaffected.
 For instance, the SNLT is invariant to linear contrast changes if the individual features scale multiplicatively, and is largely insensitive to quantization.

 Features: We consider large families of features, all of the same basic type and all aimed at detecting local intensity changes in the image I. Other types of features, or heterogeneous collections, could also be envisioned.
 Our experiments are based on binary features - logical functions of intensity differences X = |I(u) - I(v)|, for instance requiring one such difference to be larger than a group of others; see §4.
-Such features have the property that X(aI + b) = c(a, b)X(I) (except for quantization effects; see again §4), rendering any resulting SNLT independent of a and b.
+Such features have the property that X(aI + b) = c(a, b)X(I) (except for quantization effects), rendering any resulting SNLT independent of a and b.

 Learning: One goal of learning is to divide the features into two pools - those which change considerably and those which are very stable.
-Since we also want to avoid redundancy in J_D , this is not entirely straightforward.
-Low false negative (type I) error (corresponding, for instance, to few missed detections) is maintained if the features in L_1 are stochastically larger under class Y = 1.
-False positive (Type II) error can be controlled by having more terms in L_1 than in L_2 , rendering $f(\mathbf{X}) = 1$ unlikely under Y = -1 provided the features in both sums are distributed similarly.
-It is not clear that this type of highly structured test would emerge naturally from standard learning devices.
+Since we also want to avoid redundancy in $J_D$ , this is not entirely straightforward.
+Low false negative (type I) error (corresponding, for instance, to few missed detections) is maintained if the features in $L_1$ are stochastically larger under class Y = 1.
+False positive (type II) error can be controlled by having more terms in $L_1$ than in $L_2$ , rendering $f(\mathbf{X}) = 1$ unlikely under Y = -1 provided the features in both sums are distributed similarly.
+This type of highly structured test does not seem to emerge naturally from standard learning devices.